eik-lib/website/docs/client.md

 eik alias lodash 4.15.16 4
 ```

-In this way, no client side code will need to be updated to reflect this change and it is considerably easier for multiple teams to stay in sync, using the same global shared dependency
+In this way, no client-side code will need to be updated to reflect this change, and it is considerably easier for multiple teams to stay in sync using the same global shared dependency.

 ### Using import maps to map "bare imports"

-Import maps are [an emerging standard](https://github.com/WICG/import-maps) and a way to map "bare imports" such as `foo` in the import statement `import { bar, baz } from 'foo'` to modules to be loaded.
+Import maps are [an emerging standard](https://github.com/WICG/import-maps) and a way to map "bare imports" (such as `foo`) in the import statement (e.g. - `import { bar, baz } from 'foo'`) to modules to be loaded.
 With Eik, we provide a way to upload import map files and to specify them for use in bundling.
 Doing so allows you to specify a common set of shared modules, whether they be `react` or `lit-html` etc.

 Making use of import maps is done as follows.